SpartanNash: SpartanNash

 In 2018, SpartanNash announced to their Fergus Falls Sun Mart employees on June 15, that the location would be aiming for a July 14 closure.
-Also in 2018, the Spartan brand in Michigan was dropped and replaced by the Our Family brand on private label products.
+The same year, the "Spartan" brand for private label products was dropped and replaced by the "Our Family" brand.

 On December 31, 2018, SpartanNash completed its acquisition of South Bend, Indiana-based Martin's Super Markets.
+SpartanNash stated that it wouldn't change the chain's name or close any of the chain's stores.
+At the time of the acquisition, Martin's had 21 stores.